codacy/docs/docs/repositories/files.md

 # Files page

-The **Files page** displays the current code quality information for the individual files in your [active repository branches](../repositories-configure/managing-branches.md).
+The **Files page** displays the current code quality information for each analyzed file in your [active repository branches](../repositories-configure/managing-branches.md).

 Codacy displays the following information for each file, if available: